GateSeal

 Why use a GateSeal?

-To put such crucial components of the Lido protocol as WithdrawalQueue and ValidatorsExitBusOracle on hold, the DAO must hold a vote which may take up to several days to pass.
+To put such crucial components of the Lido protocol as WithdrawalQueue, ValidatorsExitBusOracle, and TriggerableWithdrawalsGateway on hold, the DAO must hold a vote that may take several days to pass.
 GateSeals provide a way to temporarily pause these contracts immediately if the emergency calls for a swifter response.
-This will give the Lido DAO the time to come up with a solution, hold a vote, implement changes, etc.
+This gives the Lido DAO time to investigate, propose a fix, vote, and implement changes.
+There are two GateSeal instances in production today: one that pauses the WithdrawalQueue, and another that pauses the ValidatorsExitBusOracle and the TriggerableWithdrawalsGateway.

-Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the break in case things go awry.
-However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
+Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the brake in case things go awry.
+However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless, which is why GateSeals have a number of safeguards in place:

-• each GateSeal can only be activated only once and becomes unusable immediately after,
+- each GateSeal can be activated only once and becomes unusable immediately after,

-• each GateSeal can only be activated within its expiry period of 1 year maximum and becomes unusable past its expiry timestamp even if it was never triggered,
+- each GateSeal can be activated only within its expiry period (up to 1 year) and becomes unusable past its expiry timestamp even if it was never triggered,

 How does it work?

-The idea of GateSeals is heavily based around PausableUntil contracts which both WithdrawalQueue and ValidatorsExitBusOracle implement.
-These PausableUntil contracts are similar to Pausable contracts with one important difference: the paused state is not merely a boolean value, but a timestamp from which the contract is resumed (or unpaused).
+The idea of GateSeals is heavily based on PausableUntil contracts, which are implemented by WithdrawalQueue, ValidatorsExitBusOracle, and TriggerableWithdrawalsGateway.
+These PausableUntil contracts are similar to Pausable contracts with one important difference: the paused state is not merely a boolean value, but a timestamp at which the contract resumes (or unpauses).
 This allows the user to pause the contract for a certain period, and after this period the contract will resume itself without an explicit call.
-Thus, the PausableUntil pattern in conjunction with a GateSeal provide a way to pull the break on the protocol in a critical situation.
+Thus, the PausableUntil pattern in conjunction with a GateSeal provides a way to pull the brake on the protocol in a critical situation.

 A GateSeal is set up with an immutable configuration at the time of construction:

-Important to note, that GateSeals do not bypass the access control settings for pausable contracts, which is why GateSeals must be given the appropriate permissions beforehand.
+It is important to note that GateSeals do not bypass the access control settings for pausable contracts, which is why GateSeals must be given the appropriate permissions beforehand.
 If and when an emergency arises, the sealing committee simply calls the seal function and puts the contracts on pause for the set duration.

 How are GateSeals created?

 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
-Unlike other contract-creating functions, create_from_blueprint invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.
+Unlike other contract-creating functions, create_from_blueprint invokes the constructor of the contract, thus helping avoid initialization shenanigans.

 The blueprint follows the EIP-5202 format, which includes a header that makes the contract uncallable and specifies the version.